Summary

 | Construction Cost | ₹1,800 - ₹3,200 | ₹27 - 48 Lakhs | Varies by location and material quality |

-Note: Costs vary significantly based on city, material choices, and project complexity.
+Note: Costs vary significantly depending on the city, material selection, and project complexity.
 Metro cities typically have 20-30% higher costs.

 Sustainable Design Practices